Squarefree values of polynomial discriminants I: Introduction

 A key step of our proof of Theorem~\ref{thm:mainestimate}(b) is the construction, for every positive squarefree integer $m$, of a map

 such that $f_{\sigma_m(f)}=f$ for every $f\in \U_m^\w$; here $\frac14W(\Z)\subset W(\Q)$ is the lattice of elements $B$ whose coefficients have denominators dividing $4$.
 In our construction, the image of $\sigma_m$ in fact lies in a special subspace $W_0$ of $W$; namely, if $n=2g+1$ is odd, then $W_0$ consists of symmetric matrices $B\in W$ whose top left $g\times g$ block is 0, and if $n=2g+2$ is even, then $W_0$ consists of symmetric matrices $B\in W$ whose top left $g\times (g+1)$ block is 0.
 We associate to any element of $W_0$ a further polynomial invariant which we call the $Q$-{\it invariant} (which is a relative invariant for the subgroup of $\SO(A_0)$ that fixes $W_0$).
-The significance of the $Q$-invariant is that, if the discriminant polynomial $\Delta$ is restricted to $W_0$, then it is not irreducible as a polynomial in the coordinates of $W_0$, but rather is divisible by the polynomial $Q^2$.
-Moreover, we show that for elements $B$ in the image of $\sigma_m$, we have $|Q(B)|=m$.
+Next, we show that for elements $B$ in the image of $\sigma_m$, we have $|Q(B)|=m$.
 Finally, {even though the discriminant polynomial of $f\in\U_m^\w$ is {\it weakly} divisible by $p^2$, the discriminant polynomial of its image $\sigma_m(f)$, when viewed as a polynomial on $W_0\cap \frac14W(\Z)$, is {\it strongly} divisible by $p^2$.} This is the key point of our construction.